GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 With the oxd-https-extension installed, web apps can connect to oxd via HTTPS, enabling you to host one central oxd service for all your web applications.
 Using the oxd-https-extension will result in less maintenance and easier upgrades.

 oxd exposes a simple REST API and native libraries that wrap the API for Php, Java, Python, Node, Ruby, Perl, C#, and Go.

-### License & Billing
-oxd is commercial software licensed by Gluu.
-The billing model is $0.33 per application per day (or roughly $10 per month per application).

-To complete the oxd-server setup you will need a valid license.
-Get your license and a $50 credit on the [oxd website](https://oxd.gluu.org).

 ## How it Works